GuccioGucci/yoke/README.md

 <a name='installation'></a>
 # Installation

 Given it's a bash script, it should be supported in most Unix-like OS (Linux, MacOS).
-Even if potentially possible, no support is granted on Windows at the moment, mainly due to the lack of a Windows artefact of gucci 1.4.x (while it's available from version 1.5.x).
-Future support for Windows could be planned.
+No support is granted on Windows at the moment, even if you'd probably only need a bash prompt such as [Git bash](https://gitforwindows.org/), [Cygwin](https://www.cygwin.com/) or similar.
+Anyway downloaded binaries are OS specific (eg: gucci is available for Windows from version 1.5.x).

 These are the dependencies required to be installed, part of them are from `ecs-deploy` [required dependencies](https://github.com/silinternational/ecs-deploy#installation):